Soimn/Otus/design.md

   S: Globals and constants are initialized after their dependencies, respecting source order when possible,
      alphabetical otherwise

-  P: How far should metaprogramming be taken in this language?
-  ?: Jai-esque polymorphism, run directives, body_text, modify and mutable compilation

-  P: How should unicode strings and characters be represented in memory, or rather,
-     how should UTF-8 strings and characters be expressed and manipulated?

-  P: How should float to int conversions be handled, where the floating point number is larger than the largest
-     integer type representable on a system?
-  ?: However LLVM does it?

-  P: What should determine linking names, and should they be consistent?
-  ?: Name of the procedure followed by the type name of each argument, unless specified otherwise

   P: What could the language provide to handle name collisions?
   ?: Namespacing imports and file vs. export scope
   S: Import statements which are able to selectively import declarations and namespace them